 We hop from island back to coast, arriving at cheery Doolin village.
 To avoid the crowds, we’ll follow a narrow coastal trail along the clifftops to gain backstage access to the famous Cliffs of Moher biking.
 Back on the bikes, we’ll bike to the Burren National Park, following a natural limestone contour around the Burren’s north-westerly tip.
-From here, we’ll cruise into the village of Ballyvaughan where a pre-dinner drink in the quirky Whiskey Bar is highly recommended.
-(B, L)
+From here, we’ll cruise into the wee village of Ballyvaughan.
+(B, L,D)

 Distance: 18km/11 miles, 2hrs

 The lesser-known Burren National Park is the jewel in the crown of West Ireland.
 The otherworldly exposed limestone landscape contains a fascinating mix of wildflowers, wildlife, geology and ancient tombs.
 We’ll bike some short climbs and rolling terrain full of history and folklore as we pass sights such as Poulnabrone Dolmen, an enormous megalithic monument and tomb.
 We save the best for last: descending aptly-named Corkscrew Hill back to Ballyvaughan.
 This twisting descent provides panoramic views across the Burren and Galway Bay – a perfect end to this biking trip.
-A celebratory dinner ends the trip in style!
+The perfect way to end the trip?
+A whiskey tasting in a cosy local pub of course!
+Meet a connoisseur to learn all about Irish whiskey.
+Then off to a celebratory dinner to end the trip in style!
 (B, L, D)

 Distance: 50km/31miles, 4hrs

 This morning, after a relaxing breakfast we transfer back to Galway and bid farewell to our bikes and fellow travellers.
 (B)